Rugby league: History

-On 5 May 1954 over 100,000 (official figure 102,569) spectators watched the 1953–54 Challenge Cup Final replay at Odsal Stadium, Bradford, England, setting a new record for attendance at a rugby football match of either code.
-Also in 1954 the Rugby League World Cup, the first for either code of rugby, was formed at the instigation of the French.
+On 5 May 1954, 102,569 spectators watched the 1953–54 Challenge Cup Final replay at Odsal Stadium, Bradford, England, setting a new record for attendance at a rugby football match of either code.
+Also in 1954, the Rugby League World Cup, the first for either code of rugby, was formed at the instigation of the French.
 In 1966, the International Board introduced a rule that a team in possession was allowed three play-the-balls and on the fourth tackle a scrum was to be formed.
 This was increased to six tackles in 1972 and in 1983 the scrum was replaced by a handover.
 1967 saw the first professional Sunday matches of rugby league played.

 The first sponsors, Joshua Tetley and John Player, entered the game for the 1971–72 Northern Rugby Football League season.
 Television had an enormous impact on the sport of rugby league in the 1990s, when News Corporation paid for worldwide broadcasting rights.
 The media giant's "Super League" movement created changes for the traditional administrators of the game.
 In Europe, it resulted in a move from Rugby League being a winter sport to a summer one, as the new Super League competition tried to expand its market.
 In Australasia, the Super League war resulted in long and costly legal battles and changing loyalties, causing significant damage to the code in an extremely competitive sporting market.
 In 1997 two competitions were run alongside each other in Australia, after which a peace deal in the form of the National Rugby League was formed.
-The NRL has since become recognised as the sport's flagship competition and since that time has set record TV ratings and crowd figures.
+The NRL has replaced the ARL as the sport's flagship competition and since that time has set record TV ratings and crowd figures.